This flow information reflects conditions only at the time measurements were taken.

 Note: these icons should give you a general idea of what the weather is like at each location - or will be like tomorrow if this report was generated after 4PM -

-but there is no substitute for clicking on the icon and getting the full NOAA weather report.
+but there is no substitute for clicking on the link and getting the full NOAA weather report.

 You are paddler number